AskiaADX/ADXUtil/readme.md

     "Please specify the name of the output you want to show, using the option -o or --output.", "Please specify the name of the fixture you want to use, using the option -f or --fixture."

+### Import

+Start @Windows PowerShell@ (@Start > All programs > Accessories > Windows PowerShell > Windows PowerShell@).
+Target your ADX directory (or indicate the path of your ADX after the @show@ command).

+    cd C:\Users\user_name\Documents\ADXProjects\my_adx_name

+Then enter the following command:

+    ADXUtil show --sourcePath "C:\Askia\adx.xml" --currentQuestion questionName --targetName fixture.xml

+That should create an xml file in the test/fixture folder of the adx project

+#### List of possible error messages

+**Errors**

+    "Please specify the path of the xml file you want to import, using the option --sourcePath.", "Please specify the path of the name of the fixture you want to create, using the option --targetName."
+    "Please specify the path of the question you want to import, using the option --currentQuestion."

 ## API Usage